Building engineering teams that ship in the AI era

 - Simplicity as a leadership stanceSoon

 Complexity wins by default.
-Make simplicity a team norm, not a preference.
+Make simplicity a team norm.

 Debt is a tool, not a sin.